-- Up to 3 papers from across the country will be selected. - The top paper will receive a \$200 prize; second and third place papers will receive \$100 prize. - Authors of selected papers will be invited to present at the Crime Victim Law Conference in Portland, Oregon May 28-29, 2015. - Conference tuition will be covered for those selected. - Selected papers may also be included in one of NCVLI's nationally distributed publications.
+- Up to 3 papers from across the country will be selected. - The top paper will receive a \$200 prize; second and third place papers will receive \$100 prize. - Authors of selected papers will be invited to attend and may be invited to present at the Crime Victim Law Conference in Portland, Oregon June 6-7, 2019. - Conference tuition will be covered for those selected. - Selected papers may also be included in one of NCVLI's nationally distributed publications.